 1. Great products/services – Just because you have a horse in the race it does not mean you are prepared to win the race.
-You want a horse that out performs others, has all the attributes that makes winners, truly delivers for the bettors.
+You want a horse that outperforms others, has all the attributes that make winners, and truly delivers for the bettors.
 The same is so for your products and services.
-The first element of growing a business is offering the market top performing, reliable products/services that deliver value and performance.
+The first element of growing a business is offering the market top-performing, reliable products/services that deliver value and performance.
 A mediocre product will not get you to the winners’ circle.

 Once you have developed quality products for the market, don’t rest on your laurels.
-If ever you start to become complacent about your products/services just remember what keeps Apple, Amazon, Oprah on top.
-An uncompromised commitment to offer the best.
+If ever you start to become complacent about your products/services just remember what keeps Apple, Amazon, and Oprah on top.
+An uncompromised commitment to offering the best.

-In addition to providing your business a direct source of capital to grow, your financial management system opens the door to other forms of capital you will need to grow your business.
-For instance, let’s say your business is realizing good profits, positive cash flow and is functioning well overall, however to expand your facility, you need $1 million.
+In addition to providing your business with a direct source of capital to grow, your financial management system opens the door to other forms of capital you will need to grow your business.
+For instance, let’s say your business is realizing good profits, and positive cash flow and is functioning well overall, however, to expand your facility, you need $1 million.

 a.
 Highly skilled and knowledgeable in the area of responsibility